 - Child abuse

-An MRI exam can be done to take a look at most of the same things that can be seen on a CT exam; however, the MRI exam can show details of soft tissue injury better than the CT scan.
+- MRI Exam: An MRI exam can be done to take a look at most of the same things that can be seen on a CT exam.
+However, the MRI exam can show details of soft tissue injury better than the CT scan.

 In the emergency room, the focus should be on the ABCs of emergency care—airway, breathing, and circulation.
 In the case of abdominal trauma, the only two choices are watchful waiting and surgery.
 Surgery is done to repair lacerations of major organs and to put together viscera.
 If there are areas of ruptured viscera, the patient needs to be on antibiotics and to have the area cleansed as much as possible with saline.
-If there are obvious signs of peritonitis, abscesses need to be cleared surgically with multiple antibiotics used to clear infection.
-If the area of viscera can be repaired, it usually is.
+Also, if there are obvious signs of peritonitis, abscesses need to be cleared surgically with multiple antibiotics to clear the infection.

-The patient with abdominal trauma may need to be evaluated in an ICU setting, especially for the first night when the changes can happen suddenly and could mean a drastic change in the course of the patient’s therapy.
+The patient with force blunt trauma to the abdomen may need to be evaluated in an ICU setting, especially for the first night when the changes can happen suddenly and could mean a drastic change in the course of the patient’s therapy.

-If you or a loved one has suffered an abdominal injury as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at 916.921.6400 to set up a FREE consultation.
+If you or a loved one has suffered an abdominal injury as a result of someone else's negligence and would like to discuss your legal claims and options, contact me, Ed Smith, an experienced Sacramento Personal Injury Attorney, to set up a FREE consultation.